 • Preheat the grill to medium high heat.

-• Place the foil pack on the grill and let is cook for 20-25 minutes until the carrots are tenders.
-Do not disturb the carrots while they are cooking and there is no need to flip the carrots.
+• Place the foil pack on the grill and cook for 20 to 25 minutes, until the carrots are tender.
+Do not open or flip the foil pack while cooking.

 • Then carefully remove the carrots from the foil pack and move to a plate.
 Be careful when removing as the carrots will be hot and steam will be released from the foil pack when you open it.